wangziqi2013/wangziqi2013.github.io/_posts/2021-09-27-cloudburst.markdown

 Another option is to abstract away the KVS, and provide client side application with the future object.
 The future object listens on the response message, and, when a read is attempted, will return the result if it is already available, or block execution of client side application if results are not ready yet.
+Third, function arguments can be references to KVS, which preserves the values produces by previous function invocations.
+As a contract, in current serverless platforms, function arguments must be passed via messages sent from the previous function to its successors.
+The references will be resolved at function invocation time to retrieve values from the KVS.